noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [No, I’m being serious.
 That’s what I think from the bottom of my heart.]

-“?! ...I-Is that so...
-You’re quite the weird one, aren’t you?”
+“I-Is that so?! ...You’re quite the weird one, aren’t you?”

 When I straightforwardly told her that these words I said were from my heart, Lillywood-san’s cheeks turned a bit red and she looked troubled again.